maxeonyx/kal/Readme.md

     log(num);
 };

-// for loops are just syntactic sugar over handle handle even_numbers() {
+// for loops are just syntactic sugar over a "handle" expression
+// this is equivalent to the above "for" loop handle even_numbers() {
     yield num {
         log(num);